© 1999-2008

 2000 - 2003

-Kathleen's first radio job was as an all-night deejay in her Pennsylvania hometown.
-Her college years were spent as news director at WPTS, the University of Pittsburgh student station, after which she spent three years editing, writing and producing at WKDA.
+Kathleen's first radio job was as an all-night deejay in her hometown of Brookville, Pennsylvania.
+Her college years were spent as news director at WPTS, the University of Pittsburgh student station, after which she spent three years editing, writing and producing at KDKA.
 Kathleen was Doug Taylor's Saturday morning co-host on DRC-FM, where her duties included delivering the news.
 During the week she hosted the overnight show on WDRC AM as "Kay Marple" until music programming was replaced by talk in late January, 2002.
 Kay was replaced overnights with the WOR-syndicated Joey Reynolds Show.

-PRIOR: Brookville, PA; WPTS Pittsburgh, PA; WKDA Pottsburgh, PA; WCFR Springfield, VT
+PRIOR: Brookville, PA; WPTS Pittsburgh, PA; KDKA Pittsburgh, PA; WCFR Springfield, VT

 AFTER: WSTC Stamford/WNLK Norwalk, CT